-When it comes to car accidents and motorcycle accidents, both scenarios involve similar factors that have been known to contribute to a crash.
+When it comes to car accidents vs. motorcycle accidents, both scenarios involve similar factors that have been known to contribute to a crash.
 This includes speeding, driving/riding while under the influence, distractions, fatigue, and disobeying traffic signs or lights.
-The one issue that differentiates the outcome of these two types of accidents is that motorcyclists are expected to suffer more injuries compared to a driver.

 Since motorcycles offer no protection, a motorcyclist must rely on safety gear to reduce the likelihood of suffering from severe or fatal injuries.
 Drivers, on the other hand, are surrounded by a metal barrier and airbags, which will protect them from intense impact.

 In the sections below, our knowledgeable personal injury attorneys will go more into detail about the differences between car accidents and motorcycle accidents.